korcsmarosgroup/ViralLink/README.md

 * The wrapper outputs command line messages, warnings and errors to the file *virallink.out*.
 Open this in a text editor to try to identify issues with the workflow.

 * Make sure that the *virallink.py* script is being run in Python 3 and from the main directory of the ViralLink repository.
-Make sure none of the folders of files have been renamed or moved.
+Make sure none of the folders or files have been renamed or moved.

 * Ensure that the layout of the *parameters.yml* file and the parameter names have not been altered.
 Regarding the specified parameters, make sure that the file paths are reachable from the main directory of the ViralLink repository.